manojdas/tacad2/_posts/2022-06-04-powerpoly.md

 title:  "Perfect Power Polynomials"
 date:   2022-06-04
 categories: number-theory olympiad
+description: when is an intger-coefficient polynomial always a perfect power
+tags:
+giscus_comments: false
+related_posts: false
 ---

 This post is about when an integer-coefficient polynomial is always a perfect power.
 Some notational conventions: we'll use $R[x]$ to denote the set of polynomials with coefficients in $R$, and $\nu_p(n)$ to mean the greatest power of $p$ dividing $n$.